-The £93m scheme is Court Collaboration’s third BTR project in the region, which will transform the outdated commercial estate into a vibrant 10.7-acre mixed-use destination.
-The spacious one, two and three-bedroom BTR apartments will be developed by Calthorpe Estates and U+I.
+The £93m scheme is Court Collaboration’s third Build to Rent project in the region, which will transform the outdated commercial estate into a vibrant 10.7-acre mixed-use destination.
+The spacious one, two and three-bedroom Build to Rent apartments will be developed by Calthorpe Estates and U+I.

 “New Garden Square will be a fantastic addition to the city and will bring this currently outdated site firmly into the 21st Century.
 The properties will be built using a wide range of modern and sustainable building methods, to offer a desirable rental investment opportunity in the city.

-“We are thrilled to have now received planning permission from Birmingham City Council and look forward to starting works onsite shortly.”Alex Neale, Managing Director at Court Collaboration
+“We are thrilled to have now received planning permission from Birmingham City Council and look forward to starting works onsite shortly.”Alex Neale, Managing Director, Court Collaboration

-The BTR scheme is a key aspect of the wider New Garden Square masterplan, which will encompass up to 500,000 sq. ft of Grade A office accommodation, residential properties with private car parking spaces, bars, restaurants and convenience stores.
+The Build to Rent scheme is a key aspect of the wider New Garden Square masterplan, which will encompass up to 500,000 sq ft of Grade A office accommodation, residential properties with private car parking spaces, bars, restaurants and convenience stores.

 Set around a stunning public realm garden square, formed from an eclectic series of gardens and mature trees, it will retain the existing Grade II listed buildings fronting Hagley Road.